This is the preview version of the Wisconsin State Legislature site.

 Affidavits verifying nontestimonial bank records in compliance with s.
 891.24 are nontestimonial and their admission does not violate the confrontation clause.
 The affidavits fulfill a statutory procedure for verifying nontestimonial bank records and do not supply substantive evidence of guilt.
 State v.
 Doss, 2008 WI 93, 312 Wis.
 2d 570, 754 N.W.2d 150, 06-2254.

-Applying the St. George, 2002 WI 50, test in an OWI prosecution, even if a defendant establishes a constitutional right to present an expert opinion that is based in part on portable breath test results, the right to do so is outweighed by the state's compelling interest to exclude that evidence.
-Permitting the use of that evidence as the basis for an expert opinion would render meaningless the legislature's act forbidding that evidence in OWI prosecutions under s.
-343.303, an act that promotes efficient investigations of suspected drunk driving incidents and furthers the state's compelling interest in public safety on its roads.
+Applying the St. George, 2002 WI 50, test in an operating while intoxicated (OWI) prosecution, even if a defendant establishes a constitutional right to present an expert opinion that is based in part on portable breath test results, the right to do so is outweighed by the state’s compelling interest to exclude that evidence.
+Permitting the use of that evidence as the basis for an expert opinion would render meaningless the legislature’s act forbidding that evidence in OWI prosecutions under s.
+343.303, an act that promotes efficient investigations of suspected drunk driving incidents and furthers the state’s compelling interest in public safety on its roads.
 State v.
 Fischer, 2010 WI 6, 322 Wis.
 2d 265, 778 N.W.2d 629, 07-1898.

 Loading...